MoonsenseClient/Website/README.md

 # Notes
 + This is a fanmade version!!
 Made with my own knowledgement.
 + It stills in development, so it can get some bugs/glitches.
++ For other devs: please do not modify these files.